telekom/pubsub-horizon-probe/README.md

 </p>

 ## Overview
-Probe is a tool for performing Horizon E2E tests 📡
+Probe is a tool for performing Horizon SSE E2E tests 📡

 ## Code of Conduct
 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.1 as our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.